I earned my first M.A. in English Education in California,

 culture.
 My main passion remains the beautiful Korean mountains.
 Active worship of the "spirit"s of the grand

-that doesn't much happen in the West.
-Colorful Zen monasteries mark many trail-heads, old hermitages filled with
+hiking that doesn't much happen in the West.
+Colorful Zen monasteries mark many trail-heads, old hermitages

-unique art and friendly monks are found along the trails, peaks have sacred names and shamans invoking the
+filled with unique art and friendly monks are found along the trails, peaks have sacred names and shamans

 on Jindo Island,